 The MWP is the most viewed product on the SECOORA website.
-NOAA's NWS offices within the eastern and southern regions (SECOORA and GCOOS RA domains) were engaged in the Year 1 MWP redevelopment efforts and many offices are pushing users to the new site (http://mwp.secoora.org).
-This project will leverage resources from UNCW, USC, Second Creek Consulting, SECOORA, state and local resource management and public health agencies, NWS, and NOAA's Office for Coastal Management / NERRS.
-Year 2 MWP tasks include: 1) incorporation of new NWS map products such as Hurricane Threats and Impacts and Storm Surge; 2) work with NWS offices to evaluate the use of NOAA NowCoast for the provision of forecasts, watches, and warning (does NowCoast provide stable, consistent products that can be relied upon during severe storms and tropical cyclones); 3) evaluate SECOORA beach water quality products with NWS offices for inclusion in the MWP (Objective 4.3); and, 4) MWP project team members will conduct stakeholder engagement interviews in the southeast region to assess the utility and functionality implemented in Year 1.
+NOAA's NWS offices within the eastern and southern regions (SECOORA and GCOOS RA domains) were engaged in the MWP redevelopment efforts and many offices are pushing users to the new site (http://mwp.secoora.org).
+This project will lever-age resources from SECOORA, USC, Second Creek Consulting, state and local resource management and public health agencies, NWS, and NOAA's Office for Coastal Management / NERRS.
+Year 3 MWP tasks include: 1) maintain the revised MWP and add new products from the NWS, SECOORA (e.g. How's the Beach), and other NOAA products and services; 2) Conduct outreach with NWS offices, local bait and tackle shops, marinas, fishing organizations, etc. to increase awareness of the site and generate feedback on the site.
+This feedback can provide valuable information regarding site improvements or potential spin-off web or data products; 3) present lessons learned at conferences such as Oceans 18 in Charleston, SC.